Bridge Club in Newbridge, Co. Kildare at Sarsfields GAA Club

 Bridge is the ultimate trick-taking card game, easily the greatest source of enjoyment that four people can have with a pack of cards.

 Bridge is a sport: the World Bridge Federation is recognised by the International Olympic Committee.
 Just like every sport, Bridge offers enormous benefits to its players.

 It is enjoyed by tens of millions of people throughout the world – more so than any other card game.
 In social circles it is considered the card game.
 Whether you play casually among friends or seriously in clubs and tournaments, you will find it to be fascinating, challenging and enjoyable.

-We will re-open for bridge on Friday, 21st September at 7:45 at Sarsfields GAA Club, Newbridge.
+The new season will commence on Friday, 20th September at 7:30pm at Sarsfields GAA Club, Newbridge.

 ♥ ♣ To request an application form to join the bridge club, please send an email to email@example.com or complete the online application form below.
 You will find details of the annual subscription etc on the menu to the left hand side of this page under 7 No Trump Bridge Club on the Where & When link.

-Please note that the new Laws of Contract Bridge as drawn up by the World Bridge Federation and adopted by the CBAI will come into effect from September 2017.
+Please note that the new Laws of Contract Bridge as drawn up by the World Bridge Federation and adopted by the CBAI came into effect from September 2017.

 These are updated approximately every ten years so we're good for a while yet